 - If the wife has sufficient means to maintain herself.

 - If she is married again to another man.

 If the wife is capable of maintaining herself, then the husband is not liable to pay the interim maintenance also.
 Moreover, if the husband is in such a position that he is unable to maintain himself and pay the court fees for the proceeding and the wife can self- sustain, then in such cases also the court may direct the wife to pay such court proceedings fee.

 Custody of the Child

-In cases of divorce between partners who have children out of their wedlock, the custody of the child becomes one of the important consideration by either of the parent.
+In cases of divorce between partners who have children out of their wedlock, the custody of the child becomes one of the important considerations by either of the parent.
 In such cases, the man has an equal right to get custody of the child.
 The upbringing and welfare of the child are of utmost importance, and the husband may approach the court and show that he is in a better position than the wife to raise the child.